h3ma209/wpbruteforcer/README.md

-# wpbruteforcer
-make sure you put the server correctly use inspect element
+lol i dont care what u do with it just always make sure u type the, correctly !!!!